Industry News

 Front Projection: The Mainstream and Flexible Choice

-• Easy to install on a table, ceiling mount, or stand.
+• Easy to install on a table, ceiling mount, or portable stand.

-• Compatible with most projection screens and walls.
+• Works with most projection screens and even plain white walls.

-• Delivers high image clarity and color accuracy.
+• Delivers excellent image clarity and color accuracy.

-• Shadows may appear if objects or people block the light path.
+• Shadows may appear if people or objects cross the light path.

-• Requires sufficient throw distance (short-throw projectors help in small spaces).
+• Requires adequate throw distance — short‑throw projectors help in small rooms.

 Front, Rear, and Side Projection: Which One is Right for You?(图2)